The EERA Office – The view from within the spaceship

 In our blog series celebrating 30 years of EERA, Professor Fiona Hallett reflects on the sense of belonging within a supportive community of scholars.

-Emeritus Professor Theo Bubbles
+Emeritus Professor Theo Wubbels

-Emeritus Professor Theo Bubbles
+Emeritus Professor Theo Wubbels

 Theo Wubbels is emeritus professor of Educational Sciences at Utrecht University in the Netherlands.
 His research interests developed in his career from the pedagogy of physics education, via problems and supervision of beginning teachers and teaching and learning in higher education to studies of learning environments and especially interpersonal relationships in education.
 During his career among others he was a physics teacher in a Montessori High school, and served as Director of Teacher Education, Dean of the Graduate School of Social and Behavioural Sciences, Admissions Dean and Vice-rector for Teaching and Learning of Utrecht University.
 He was treasurer (2009 – 2013) and president of the European Educational Research Association (2014 – 2018).
 He published over 200 international journal articles and edited several books in Dutch and English.
 He is fellow of the American Educational Research Association.